IBM/solsa/README.md

   async translate (payload) { /* ... */ }
 }
 ```
-The new service definition declare Watson translator as a dependency.
+The new service definition declares Watson translator as a dependency.
 It
 specifies the desired target language for the translation as a service instance
 parameter (as opposed to, say, a parameter specified in each request).
 It
 provides two APIs defined by means of Javascript functions.